-The level is situated inside of a castle with torches on the wall and the same obstacles as the first level (spikes, zombies, swinging axes, and ground holes).
+The level is situated inside a castle with torches on the wall and the same obstacles as the first level (spikes, zombies, swinging axes, and ground holes).

 Now it's time to put it all together by making the Main Menu with a Level selection.

-I began by creating a new Scene then started designing the menu title and buttons.
+I began by creating a new Scene and then started designing the menu title and buttons.
 Below is the result: